 MA Program Content Includes:

 Checking patients in and out upon arrival and departure

 Working in the electronic health record (EHR)

 MA program's tuition cost is $4,900.
 A $100 enrollment fee is due at the time of enrollment.

 The registration fee is NOT deducted from the $4,900 tuition cost.
 The $100 enrollment fee is refundable up to 5 days after enrollment or the first day of class (whichever comes first).
 After the 5th day of enrollment or the first day of class, the registration fee is no longer refundable.
 The program tuition covers instructional tuition, immunization screening, laboratory fees, textbook fee, and (1) exam fee.
 You do NOT need to pay for the entire class tuition upfront only the $100 enrollment fee is due at the time of acceptance to secure your seat in the class.
 Students can pay the total tuition amount, apply for the WIOA Grant or request an in-house payment plan.

 Certificate & Certification:

 OPTC trains you for the following

 Is this program accredited?

-Our program is state-approved by the OSBCCS (Reg.
+Our program is state-approved (Reg.
 No#2154).
-Upon graduation, students will have the opportunity to sit for the national exam and become certified through the National Healthcareer Association (NHA).
+Upon graduation, students will have the opportunity to sit for the certification exam to become certified.